We know parents and carers need a lot of information about potential organisations.

 How do we know everyone in Safe Soulmates is safe?

 We have a rigourous application process: an initial meeting on Zoom or in person if that suits the person better, we then send forms to complete, and we ask for two character refrences and to see ID.
 All the Soulmates are truly lovely and one Soulmate described us as ‘one big family’.
 The safety and wellbeing of the Soulmates is top on our list of priorities.

 Do parents/carers have the opportunity to meet other parent/carers?

 Yes absolutely.
 We know that being a parent/carer can be an isolating experience at times, especially for single parents, so we are starting to run parent/carer meet ups, so you can exchange good news stories, ideas about next steps for the person you care for, as well as recommendations for supported living providers.
 You could even just have a chat and a laugh.
-In addition, there is a once a month catch up with Mandy and Viv, parent and online presenter.
-Both are great listeners and talkers.

 Have we ever had to ask a Soulmate to leave?

 No absolutely not.
 We have welcomed Soulmates who have needed an extra bit of guidance and we are able to offer this with the help of the wonderful Dhiverse, who offer free one-to-one sessions to help people who need that extra bit of help with boundaries and online safety, for example.
 Vicky, Christine and Viv are also there to offer advice, we always do our best to help and if we can’t we will probably know someone who can.
 We are all different and we welcome difference wholeheartedly.